coleifer/peewee/docs/peewee/querying.rst

        print(tweet.username, tweet.content)

-For maximum performance, you can execute queries and then iterate over the results using the underlying database cursor. :py:meth:`Database.execute` accepts a query object, executes the query, and returns a DB-API 2.0 ``Cursor`` object.
+For maximum performance, you can execute queries and then iterate over the results using the underlying database cursor. :meth:`Database.execute` accepts a query object, executes the query, and returns a DB-API 2.0 ``Cursor`` object.
 The cursor will return the raw row-tuples: